Financial planning tools and services to put you on the path to the future you want

 It is easy to use but is designed to help you imagine your future and take the steps you need to take to make that future happy and secure.

-Saving for retirement may seem daunting.
-You are probably already dealing with more immediate needs: mortgage, auto loans, credit cards, maybe you’re paying for your children’s college education.
+It is easy to over index on your immediate needs: mortgage, auto loans, credit cards, maybe you’re paying for your children’s college education.
 If you are feeling overwhelmed, you’re not alone.
 What’s more, your brain isn’t always helping.

 A study by the National Bureau of Economic Research (NBER) discovered that our brains often work against us.
 Turns out, most of us have what they call “present bias,” the tendency to place greater emphasis on those events that occur closer to the present.
 If you’re 55, for example, and assume retirement is still 10 years away, you’re more likely to focus your financial efforts on saving up for a summer vacation or putting money into a 529 plan for your child’s college.